icecake-framework/icecake/README.md

 - Go 1.20 and it's wasm compiler
 - based on the ``syscall/js`` package
-- UI snippets use CSS framework [Bulma](https://bulma.io/).
+- Snippets use [Bulma](https://bulma.io/) CSS framework.
 Bulma is a pure CSS framework without any JS code.

 ## Examples